 Thistle currently delivers in the San Francisco Bay Area, the Greater LA Area, Sacramento (coming soon!), Davis, and all of CA and parts of AZ, ID, NV, OR, UT, and WA.
 All of Thistle’s meals are gluten-free and dairy-free.
 They offer two types of subscriptions, vegan and clean animal proteins, which can be customized in areas with local delivery.
 All other areas offer a prix fixe menu.
 They also offer whole, organic fruit, and veggie juices.
 In terms of originality and creativity, their menu is the strongest.
 So if you want to Instagram highly delicious, very creative meals, then Thistle will be your go-to.
 Also, Thistle’s founder answers customer emails directly.
 Talk about dedication (Thanks Shiri!).

-Territory is available in Dallas, Washington DC, San Francisco and Southern California.
+Territory Foods is available in Dallas, Washington DC, San Francisco, and Southern California.
 At first glance, Territory feels like family; its support of nonprofits and ending hunger caught my attention as their ads filled my Instagram feed.
-Their highly creative meals are REAL certified, free of dairy, gluten and refined sugar* and sustainably sourced.
+Their highly creative meals are REAL certified, free of dairy, gluten, and refined sugar* and sustainably sourced.

 Methodology is available in Southern California (Los Angeles, OC and San Diego), San Francisco Bay area, Portland, OR and Seattle, WA.
 They offer gluten-free, refined sugar-free, and processed ingredient-free meals.
 Grass-fed ghee is the only form of dairy they currently use.
 What I love is that they actively publish their farming partners and sourcing list.
 They make dishes with game meat (venison or boar) from Durham Ranch.
 Now that’s original.
 They also have cost-effective 2-week gut health and digestive reset programs.

-During my three years in Seattle, Eat Local became one of my absolute favorite places to pick up prepared meals when I simply needed a cooking break.
+During my three years in Seattle, Eat Local (which was bought and is now Performance Kitchen but still has some local stores with the name) became one of my absolute favorite places to pick up prepared meals when I simply needed a cooking break.
 Living in downtown, the location on Capitol Hill was walkable (they also have locations in Queen Anne and Burien).
 While Eat Local caters to any diet, they also offer family-size portions and really unique Indian and Asian meals that other services don’t offer given the tech population of Seattle.
 All of their meat is sustainably sourced from local farms whenever possible.
 Their production plant is in Seattle and most recently, they started shipping for free to Oregon and Idaho!

 Sacramento is a growing city.
 Being the farm-to-fork capital, I was surprised when many of the meal delivery services I wanted to try didn’t ship here.
 But I was happy to find two nearby.
 MealPro, located in Roseville, CA offers a customizable menu for local subscribers that costs under $10 per meal.
 You can have them delivered or pick them up (a great option if you live in Roseville or Folsom).
 Based in Sacramento, Fit Kitchen is available locally, but also in Nevada and Arizona.
 Fit Kitchen offers the greatest flexibility in terms of picking your ingredients and also customizing portion sizes.
 Because of this, their meal pricing is also the most flexible.
 No matter how you eat, if you’re looking for local in Sacramento, then these two are worth checking out.